Gods of Jade and Shadow

 Yet this new life seems as distant as the stars, until the day she finds a curious wooden box in her grandfather’s room.
 She opens it—and accidentally frees the spirit of the Mayan god of death, who requests her help in recovering his throne from his treacherous brother.
 Failure will mean Casiopea’s demise, but success could make her dreams come true.

-In the company of the strangely alluring god and armed with her wits, Casiopea begins an adventure that will take her on a cross-country odyssey from the jungles of Yucatán to the bright lights of Mexico City—and deep into the …
+In the company of the strangely alluring god and armed with her wits, Casiopea begins an adventure that will take her on a cross-country odyssey from the jungles of Yucatán to the bright lights of Mexico City—and deep …

 4 editions